-The VPSS or designee will serve as chair and provide the Team with the following information:
+- the Team with the following information:

-- The original report or A-B Tech Police incident report; - Any witness statements and/or any other supporting documentation; - Any previous disciplinary issues relevant to the threat; and - Any additional relevant information that would be useful to the Team.
+The original report or A-B Tech Police incident - report; - Any witness statements and/or any other supporting documentation; - Any previous disciplinary issues relevant to the threat; and - Any additional relevant information that would be useful to the Team.

-The role of the Team is to review the alleged threat and evaluate the alleged student's behavior/conduct in light of the accumulated evidence in order to determine if a violation of College policy.

-in order to determine if a violation of College policy has occurred and whether or not the student constitutes a threat.
+The role of the Team is to review the alleged threat and evaluate the alleged student's behavior/conduct in light of the accumulated evidence in order to determine if a violation of College policy has occurred and whether or not the student constitutes a threat.